Thinking of putting a red dot on your turkey gun? Do it.

 Make sure and test your zero at multiple ranges before hitting the woods.

-Once you feel you have a solid zero at 40 yards, I highly recommend checking as far as you may shoot and also at a closer distance as well (with my current setup I check at 20 and 60 yards).
+Once you feel you have a solid zero at 40 yards, we highly recommend checking as far as you may shoot and also at a closer distance as well (with our current setup we check at 20 and 60 yards).
 You may find at these distances you have to adjust your point of aim slightly higher or lower.

 Hunting with the optic